TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/3-implement-individual-database-queries.rst

     You may start developing your application using the first method and then, seeing your application growing, veer to the second method.
-Luckily, all the changes are encapsulated in the Repository, so you don't have to change any code out of the Persistence Backend.
+Luckily, all the changes are encapsulated in the Repository, so you don't have to change any code of the Persistence Backend.

 You can use Extbase's *Query*-object for implementing individual queries by